 There is a wildlife center at the entrance where kids can learn more about the animals and the Zoological Society.

 - Address: 1 Gold Mine Rd.

 Flanders, NJ 07836

-You and your littles can explore 4,700 sq. feet of exhibit space filled with professionally crafted wildlife enclosure and observe more than 2,000 gallons of aquatic exhibits containing fish from all around the world.
-They also offer 45-minute wildlife shows open to the public ⎯ Just check their Facebook page for dates & times!
+You and your littles can explore 4,700 sq. feet of exhibit space filled with professionally crafted wildlife enclosure Observe more than 2,000 gallons of aquatic exhibits containing fish from all around the world.
+They also offer 45-minute wildlife shows open to the public.
+Just check their Facebook page for dates & times!